cpfaff/rbefdata/README.md

 rbefdata is now on CRAN.
 You can ignore all the rest, unless you really want to use the latest beta version.

-You can install a stable version using install.packages() or your preferred R GUI.
+You can install a stable version using install.packages("rbefdata") or your preferred R GUI.

 #### From Github